-* Calls attacks 'sophisticated'
+* Calls attacks "sophisticated"

 By Ian Sherr

 "The only connection is timing," Intel spokesman Chuck Mulloy said, declining to elaborate.
-The company first publicized the attack and pointed out the similarity in timing to the move on Google in its annual filing with the U.S. Securities and Exchange Commission.
+The company first publicized the attack and pointed out the similarity in timing to the move on Google in an annual filing with the U.S. Securities and Exchange Commission.

 Asked whether Intel had spoken or worked with Google on this issue, Mulloy said: "Our security folks work very closely and collaboratively throughout the industry."